 Post-production is where we often see a carefully planned schedule get squeezed, as it’s tempting to add a few more days for sign-off.
 Beware of this, as this will eat into the time your TVC submission needs to be ‘final actioned’.
 Allow 10 days (providing the script has already been approved) for submission and approval.
 This factors in any issues that may arise, allowing for changes to be made if supers are too small or too brief.
 At busy times of year, such as early Summer and pre-Christmas, Clearcast approval can take longer.
 Remember, in this final submission stage, it’s essential to make sure you are 100% happy with the content of the ad.
 Any changes to the copy after approval (such as contact info or offer end dates) will need to go back through the clearance process all over again with a new clock number.

 In conclusion, you can avoid lots of confusion if you’ve got a good production schedule in place.
 Allow a good 15 working days for clearance before your broadcast date.
-Ultimately, brand awareness ads are much, much easier to get through clearance than a flashy sale.
-Your audience just has a few seconds to take in your message, and no one wants to read the small print.
+Ultimately, brand awareness ads are much, much easier to get through clearance than a flashy sale that needs lots of small print.
 Read more about Increased viewers + decreased prices: why now is the time to advertise on TV for more information about broadcasting your ad.